aqwilson/pixel-vectorization-4102/README.md

 * **April 15th:** Final project will be submitted by this day.

 # Results
 We achieved significant results in our implementation for both anti-aliasing cleanup and converting the pixel art images to vectors.
 We were able to convert and dynamically scale the vectorized images.
 We deviated from the original algorithms in order to prevent large scale changes.
-Some of our results may be found in the "results" folder, and we show these results as well in our final paper.
+Some of our results may be found in the `results` folder, and we show these results as well in our final paper.